EPCCed/eidf-docs/docs/services/s3/tutorial.md

     When deleting files, a trailing slash is significant.
 A reference to `s3://mybucket/a/b/c/` is **not** the same as a reference to `s3://mybucket/a/b/c`.

-    Deleting files using reference `s3://mybucket/a/b/c/` will do nothing unless the `--recursive` flag is used.
+    Deleting files using reference `s3://mybucket/a/b/c/` will do nothing unless the `--recursive` option is used.
 If used, then **all** files with prefix `a/b/c/` will be deleted.
 If no such files exist, then deletion does nothing.

     Deleting files using reference `s3://mybucket/a/b/c` will succeed if there is a file with key `a/b/c` and will do nothing otherwise.
-If the `--recursive` flag is used, then **all** files whose key starts with `a/b/c` will be deleted (e.g., if there were files `a/b/cookie`, `a/b/c/dough`, then these would both be deleted).
+If the `--recursive` option is used, then **all** files whose key starts with `a/b/c` will be deleted (e.g., if there were files `a/b/cookie`, `a/b/c/dough`, then these would both be deleted).

 !!!
 Tip "Dry run file deletions"

-    `aws s3 rm` supports a `--dryrun` flag, which, if used, will list the files that will be deleted without deleting them.
+    `aws s3 rm` supports a `--dryrun` option, which, if used, will list the files that will be deleted without deleting them.

 Delete all files in a bucket: